overextended/overextended.github.io/docs/ox_lib/Interface/Client/context.md

 `options` - Contains all the clickable menu items.
 `item` - Defined as a key, can be empty if you don't want it to do anything.
 `item/title` - If not using keys then sets the title for the button.
+`item/onSelect` - Function that triggers when a button is pressed, returns it's args.
 `item/image` - Image url, puts the image at the top of the metadata popover.
 `item/icon` - FontAwesome icon that will be displayed on the left side, works the same as notification and textui icons.
 `item/iconColor` - Color of the displayed icon.